openebs/openebs/contribute/design/1.x/cstor_cr_schema/apis.md

 	// HealthyNumberInstances is the number of Healthy CSPI present in the system.
 	HealthyNumberInstances int32 `json:"healthyNumberInstances"`

+	// Current state of CSPC.
+	Conditions []CStorPoolClusterCondition
 }

 type CSPCConditionType string

 // CStorPoolClusterCondition describes the state of a CSPC at a certain point. type CStorPoolClusterCondition struct {
-	// Type of deployment condition.
+	// Type of CSPC condition.
 	Type CSPCConditionType `json:"type" protobuf:"bytes,1,opt,name=type,casttype=DeploymentConditionType"`
 	// Status of the condition, one of True, False, Unknown.
 	Status corev1.ConditionStatus `json:"status" protobuf:"bytes,2,opt,name=status,casttype=k8s.io/api/core/v1.ConditionStatus"`